jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

-The ``128MB`` is overhead for TLJH and related services. **Server Memory Recommended** is the amount of Memory (RAM) the server you aquire should have - we recommend erring on the side of 'more Memory'.
+The ``128MB`` is overhead for TLJH and related services. **Server Memory Recommended** is the amount of Memory (RAM) the server you acquire should have - we recommend erring on the side of 'more Memory'.
 The other terms are explained below.

 Maximum concurrent users